We have to start with clarity, however no matter how much clarity we create there is very little that we actually control.

 “To flourish and keep evolving, we need to know how to make peace with the truth of uncertainty.” – Tara Brach

+The week ahead stretches before us like an uncharted ocean.
+We naturally want to plot our course, anticipate the weather, and prepare for every possible scenario.
+This isn’t misguided, it’s essential.
 We have to start with clarity.
-We have to know what we want or else, what would we base our response on even in those moments when we are able to find the space between stimulus and response?
+We have to know what we want and where we want to go or else, what would we base our response on even in those moments when we are able to find the space between stimulus and response?

 Let me put it in a more descriptive way: if you don’t have a clear idea of where you are sailing to, how will you set your sails, what will you base your decisions on?
 How will you know to respond when the wind changes?
 We have to create for ourselves as much clarity as we can.